Kinshu-Learner/ImageAI/readme.md

 **This will redirect the user back to the Home Page, and the new image can also be viewed in the Community Showcase.**

 ![Updated Showcase](https://raw.githubusercontent.com/Kinshu-Learner/ImageAI/master/Screenshots/Updated%20Showcase%201.png)

+## License

+ImageAI is released under the [MIT License](LICENSE), granting you the freedom to use, modify, and distribute the software.